-Strategy Description First Identified First Implemented Current Status Anticipated Changes, Modifications, or Additions to Authorizations Age ncy-wide Strategi es 18.A.01 Interagency Domestic Violence Transfer Program: SHA may join an inter-jurisdictional transfer program to assist residents and program participants who become victims of domestic violence.
+Strategy Description First identified First implemented Current status Anticipated changes, modifications, or additions to authorizations Ag jency-wide str ategies 18.A.01 Interagency Domestic Violence Transfer Program: SHA may join an inter-jurisdictional transfer program to assist residents and program participants who become victims of domestic violence.
 2014 MTW Plan Has not been implemented Inactive None 18.A.02 Emergency Assistance for Housing Stability: SHA may disregard one-time or short-term emergency assistance from other sources to prevent households from losing their housing in determining eligibility and rent contribution.
-2014 MTW Plan 2014 Active None V oucher Strategies 18.H.01 Short-Term Rental Assistance: SHA may provide funding for short-term shallow rental assistance through cooperative community initiatives to help families, students, adults, and youth obtain and retain housing.
+2014 MTW Plan 2014 Active None Voucher strate egies 18.H.01 Short-Term Rental Assistance: SHA may provide funding for short-term shallow rental assistance through cooperative community initiatives to help families, students, adults, and youth obtain and retain housing.
 2013 MTW Plan 2013 Inactive None